microsoft/Lets-Get-Technical/README.md

 The 60 minute-event series is aimed to amplify the voices of our Community Leaders and Subject Matter Experts, and to engage developers from the local markets, help them to achieve success, and at the same time, grow awareness of our Reactor programs.
 <br/>

-👉 We are inviting you to partner with us to bring this series to your market, so that your community can be heard.
+👉 We are inviting you to partner with us to bring this series to your market, so that your voices of your local communities can be heard and the latest technologies can be brought to your market.
 <br/>
 ## Processes
 | Tasks                                                 | Provision by The Reactor      | Provision by Subsidiary/Community Leader     |